Ernst Stöhr: Later career and the loss of his family

-In 1898, he married Friederike and opened a studio in Wochien.
+In 1898, he married Friederike and opened a studio in Bohinj (Slo).
 That same year, he designed the façade for a house his brother Hermann (a doctor) was building in Sankt Pölten; now preserved as the Stöhr-Haus.
 Later, he bought his own printing press to experiment with printing techniques.
 The 12th issue of Ver Sacrum was entirely his work.
 In 1902, he wrote the preface for the catalog accompanying the Secession's "Beethovenausstellung (1902)".
 During this time, he was invited to become a guest member of the Hagenbund.

 Shortly after that exhibition, his beloved uncle, Ludwig, died and he went through a period of severe depression.
 In 1904, his mother became seriously ill and he returned to Sankt Pölten to help care for her.
 After she died, his father suffered through a long illness and died in 1909.
 Both events were followed by worsening episodes of depression, prompting him to seek relief in religion and philosophy.

-In 1915, Italy entered World War I, which placed Wochein within the war zone.
+In 1915, Italy entered World War I, which placed Bohinj / Wochein within the war zone.
 His paintings, always rather melancholy, began to reflect his increasing despair; dealing largely with hopeless situations and death.
 In early 1917, he was taken to a hospital in Tulln an der Donau, but was released in a few weeks.
 Upon his release, he returned to Sankt Pölten, went to the family home, and hanged himself in the kitchen.